 Want to meet other students while practising foreign languages?
 Then the Cafe Lingua is for you!
-The cafe lingua is a weekly get-together, usually organised during lunch time in Nancy and Paris, open to all those wishing to practise different languages in an informal manner over a cup of coffee.
+The cafe lingua is a weekly get-together, usually organised during lunch time on all three campuses, open to all those wishing to practise different languages in an informal manner over a cup of coffee.
 There is no need for registration, and no need to commit to go regularly!
 Just come as you are, with a sandwich and good mood!